Case Study 01 // Component reviews UK service firm

 3hrs

-Inspecting what shipped, the code behind it, and whether the foundations were sound.
+Inspecting what the team released, the code behind it, and whether the foundations were sound.

 60% £225.00